 - Stick with a single flavor/color per infusion.
 Throughout this list you’ll find many multi-flavor candies.
 While you can toss them all into a jar and pour vodka on top, what you’ll get is an oddly flavored, brown-looking mess.
 If you’re using Jolly Ranchers, for instance, use just the watermelon — or, if you’re feeling adventurous, combine all the flavors that are colored red.
 But mixing and matching usually produces dreary looking results.

 - Use mason jars or other glass containers.
 We saw some people using plastic containers to infuse vodka.
 While there are certainly platics that can withstand alcohol, we really don’t recommend it.
 You’ll do just fine with a mason jar.

 - Some candies absorb alcohol well.
 This isn’t so much a guideline as a reminder.
-If you infuse gummy bears, they’re going to absorb a good amount of that alcohol.
+If you infuse gummy candy like gummy bears, they’re going to absorb a good amount of that alcohol.
 Find a way to serve them.

 - No sugar coating.
-You do not want to infuse something like Sour Patch Kids, because the sugar coating will render the vodka far too sweet.
+Most people don’t want to infuse something like sour candy, because the sugar coating will render the vodka far too sweet.

 Got it?
 OK.
 Let’s move on to some of our favorite candy infused vodka recipes.

 There are two separate joys in infusing vodka: the flavor and the color.
 Fruity candies lend themselves to both.
 You’ll probably want to play with infusion times.
 Some of these candies can break down quickly, while others will hold together for a week.
 You can also play with combinations, although single-color infusions look significantly prettier.